 Well, for some, it may not.
 Unfortunately, bigger depreciation deductions don’t always translate into immediate tax savings.
 There are a number of rules that can delay your ability to deduct depreciation expense, nullifying the value of a cost segregation study.

-At BeachFleischman PC, we have performed hundreds of cost segregation studies for our clients.
+At BeachFleischman PLLC, we have performed hundreds of cost segregation studies for our clients.
 As part of our feasibility analysis, we review a client’s individual tax attributes for limiting factors, such as those listed in this article.

 However, we have had clients who were sold on a cost segregation study by third-party vendors who charged thousands of dollars to perform the study, only to discover later that the results were not consistent with what they were promised due to these limiting factors.